MahshadSa/bookshelf-scanner/README.md

 **Genre as a controlled vocabulary.** Open Library `subject` arrays contain things like "Accessible book" and "Internet Archive Wayback Machine" alongside actual genres.
 A keyword map normalizes these to a small fixed set (Fiction, Non-fiction, History, etc.) so the dashboard doesn't get cluttered.

+## Known limitations

+- HEIC images from iPhone exports aren't supported yet; export as JPG before uploading.
+- The HuggingFace token lives in browser storage, which is fine for a local tool but not safe to deploy publicly without proxying through a server.
+- Vision-model accuracy on decorative Persian calligraphic spines drops to around 80 to 85 percent; the review step exists specifically because of this.
+- Open Library has thin coverage for many Persian publishers, which is why the LLM fallback exists.

 ## Roadmap

 - [ ] Cover image thumbnails in the library list